-4 Chinese Tourism Platforms and 5 Crucial Travel Trends You Need to Know Now
+5 Crucial Chinese Travel Trends & 4 Chinese Tourism Platforms You Need to Know

 It’s safe to say at this point that Covid-19 has changed travel forever.
 Even after countries get their infection rates low enough and their vaccination rates high enough, travel will be different as we go forward.

-Businesses that want to target Chinese tourists need to keep this in mind while also keeping their brand top of mind with potential customers in China until international travel is on the menu again.
+Businesses that want to target Chinese tourists need to keep these new travel trends in mind, while also keeping their brand in the forefront of the awareness of potential customers in China with effective digital marketing until international travel is on the menu again.

 Airlines, cruise lines, locations, hotels, restaurants and indoor performance venues will need to showcase their area’s fresh air and sun, their building’s windows and fan systems that allow constant air flow, their high tech hospital grade air conditioning systems that prevent the transfer of air between rooms, their disinfection, room cleaning and laundry procedures, their testing and vaccination requirements for staff and guests and more.